browserengineering/book/book/animations.md

 justify a GPU texture.
 This will be true for solid colors, but probably not for complex shapes or text.

-13-9 *Hit-testing*.
+13-9 *Hit testing*.
 Right now, when handling clicks, we convert each layout object's bounds to absolute coordinates (via `absolute_bounds_for_obj`) to compare to the click location.
 But we could instead convert the click location to local coordinates as we traverse the layout tree.
 Implement that instead.
-It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit-testing is used for more than just clicking.
+It'll probably be convenient to define a `hit_test` method on each layout object which takes in a click location, adjusts it for transforms, and recursively calls child `hit_test` methods.^[In real browsers hit testing is used for more than just clicking.
 The name comes from thinking whether an arrow shot at that location would "hit" the object.]